jjlibunao/personal/README.md

 Using PyTorch's torchvision image classification models, Amazon Web Services (AWS), and Flask, my group of 6 including myself built a waste classifier app that would take a photo of waste and determine which bin the item should go into: compost, recycling, or landfill.
 The app was momentarily deployed on a public link, but has since been removed due to running out of AWS credits.
 You can find detailed instructions for the app in a markdown file in this folder.

 ## Cold Email Generator <a name="cold-email-generator"></a>
-This is my first LLM project that I created using a very simple UI thanks to Streamlit and Meta's open-source Llama 3.1 LLM.
-I also use Chroma DB as my vector database and  The app asks you for a job posting URL, and it will provide you with a cold email example specifically tailored to that job posting that you can then modify however you like.
+This is my first LLM project that I created using a very simple UI thanks to Streamlit as well as Langchain and Meta's open-source Llama 3.1 LLM.
+I also use Chroma DB as my vector database and GroqCloud to improve LLM processing speeds.
+The app asks you for a job posting URL, and it will provide you with a cold email example specifically tailored to that job posting that you can then modify however you like.

 ## Algorithm Reports <a name="algorithm-reports"></a>
 #### Related class: Data Structures and Algorithms